DataDog/integrations-core/docs/developer/base/prometheus.md

 -----

-[Prometheus](https://prometheus.io) is an open-source monitoring system for timeseries metric data.
+[Prometheus](https://prometheus.io) is an open source monitoring system for timeseries metric data.
 Many Datadog integrations collect metrics based on Prometheus exported data sets.

 Prometheus-based integrations use the OpenMetrics exposition format to collect metrics.